-ABC Cancels 'Roseanne' After Star's Racist 'Planet Of The Apes' Tweet About Ex-Obama Aide
+ABC Cancels 'Roseanne' After Racist 'Planet Of The Apes' Tweet About Ex-Obama Aide

 “Roseanne’s Twitter statement is abhorrent, repugnant and inconsistent with our values, and we have decided to cancel her show,” said ABC Entertainment president Channing Dungey in a statement.

-The move comes after Barr tweeted Tuesday about former Obama White House adviser Valerie Jarrett.
-In the tweet, Barr wrote: “Muslim brotherhood & planet of the apes had a baby=vj.”
+The move comes after Barr tweeted Tuesday about former Obama White House adviser Valerie Jarrett, in which she insinuated Jarrett is a product of the “Muslim brotherhood & planet of the apes.”

 Barr, whose tweet prompted immediate backlash and outrage online, later deleted the tweet and apologized.